-High-quality infrastructure is the most important factor enabling efficient business operation and reducing transactional costs.
-Vietnam’s infrastructure has been persistently upgraded to provide the best condition to businesses to invest in the country.
+High-quality infrastructure is the most important factor in enabling efficient business operation and reducing transactional costs.
+Vietnam’s infrastructure has been persistently upgraded to provide the best condition for businesses to invest in the country.

 Global and Domestic Connectivity

 To travel to other countries in the region, such as China, Cambodia, Laos, and so on, business travelers can easily choose other means of transportation, such as cars, buses, and trains.
 The national road system is completed and advanced, making it possible to travel everywhere in the country.
 In big cities, public transportation, taxis, and “xe om” (motorbike-taxi) are widely available and reasonably priced, catering to the needs of all local people, tourists, and business travelers.

 With its deep-water seaports and a commercial history, Vietnam has also long been an international logistics and shipping hub.
 In 2014, the total cargo throughputs handled by Saigon Port reached 109 million tons, while that number for Hai Phong Port was over 55 million tons.

 The system of post and telecommunication in Vietnam is of international standard, providing fast, reliable and high-quality services such as ADSL, rapid data transfer, wide broadband MAN.
 The Internet service in Vietnam is also among the cheapest in the world.

 Vietnam has around 256 industrial parks and 20 economic zones across all the cities and provinces, and 03 hi-tech parks in Hanoi, Ho Chi Minh City and Danang City.
 When investing in the industrial zones and export processing zones, businesses can benefit from various incentives policy such as lower tax rates and other investment supporting services.

 7. Rich Natural Resources

 Vietnam has an abundance of natural resources including oil, gas, coal, and various mineral resources and it enjoys increased attention from international exploration companies, particularly in the oil and gas sector.
 In addition, Vietnam is also bestowed with other natural resources including significant hydropower potentials, marine resources, tropical forest, and agricultural potential.
-Realizing the paradoxical “resource curse”, in the past decade, Vietnamese government has tried to shift its economic activities from plain natural resource extraction to other higher value-added activities and toughen their environmental protection policy.
+Realizing the paradoxical “resource curse”, in the past decade, the Vietnamese government has tried to shift its economic activities from plain natural resource extraction to other higher value-added activities and toughen their environmental protection policy.